carbon-language/carbon-lang/docs/design/generics/details.md

 ```

 Since adding an `observe` declaration only adds non-extending implementations of
-interfaces to generic types, they may be added without breaking existing code.
+interfaces to symbolic facets, they may be added without breaking existing code.

 ## Other constraints as facet types